mr-mosi/document_for_all_things/django_design_notes.md

 * Raise a 404 page when page not exist this is done by exception handling. also this is a shortcut in django using `get_object_or_404` (part3)

 * Form in the right way in part3.

+* Don't forget urlpatterns in part3.

+* ORM and working with data base in part4.

+* ‍‍‍‍‍‍‍`annotate` in part4.